friendsofgo/killgrave/README.md

 These functions aren't part of the standard Go template functions, but are available for use in Killgrave templates:

-- `timeNow`: Returns the current time (in RFC3339 format).
+- `timeNow`: Returns the current time.
+Returns RFC3339 formatted string.
-- `timeUTC`: Returns the current time in UTC (in RFC3339 format).
+- `timeUTC`: Converts a RFC3339 formatted string to UTC.
+Returns RFC3339 formatted string.
-- `timeAdd`: Adds a duration to a time.Time object.
+- `timeAdd`: Adds a duration to a RFC3339 formatted datetime string.
+Returns RFC3339 formatted string.
 Uses the [Go ParseDuration format](https://pkg.go.dev/time#ParseDuration).
 - `timeFormat`: Formats a RFC3339 string using the provided layout.
 Uses the [Go time package layout](https://pkg.go.dev/time#pkg-constants).
 - `jsonMarshal`: Marshals an object to a JSON string.
 - `stringsJoin`: Concatenates an array of strings using a separator.